 - A career plan.
 One of the main reasons employees leave a company is because they’re ready for that next step in their career.
 Have regular meetings with each staff member to discuss career goals.
 This will help with succession planning as well so that your facility doesn’t go through major changes when a manager leaves.
 Be open and honest with your employees about their performance and where their career is headed.

 - Make classroom life easy and enjoyable.
-As listed above, a budget for buying new materials helps this one, but teachers enjoy teaching and not taking attendance.
-Make the minute tasks easy with childcare software like iCare Software. iCare allows teachers to easily connect with parents throughout the day and showcase what’s happening in their classroom.
+As listed above, a budget for buying new materials helps.
+But teachers enjoy teaching and not taking attendance.
+Make the mundane tasks easy with childcare management software. iCare Software allows teachers to connect with parents easily throughout the day and showcase what’s happening in their classroom.
 This provides the teachers fulfilling moments when parents get to show their appreciation for their hard work.

 Follow these steps and you should have a strong workforce that stays loyal to you for many years to come.